-For parity games, in general, the winner can always use a memoryless winning strategy [5,28,48,49,64].
+It is known that for parity games, in general, the winner can always use a memoryless winning strategy [5,27,28,30,56,57,75].
 This fact will be one central point in the results obtained in this paper: the parity game will be augmented with a special statistics - using polylogarithmic space - which indicates the winner correctly after a finite time whenever the winner employs a memoryless winning strategy.

 It should be pointed out that one can also consider games where it only depends on the node which player moves and the players do not necessarily take turns.
-Both versions of parity and Muller games, which are also considered in this paper, can be translated into each other with a potential increase of the number of nodes by a factor 2.
-If one goes from turn-based to position-based Muller or parity games, then one doubles up each node: Instead of the node v one uses a node (Anke, v), when it is Anke's turn to move, and a node (Boris, v), when it is Boris' turn to move; the nodes (Anke, v) and (Boris, v) in the new game have the same colours or values as v in the old game.
+Both versions of parity or Muller games can be translated into each other with a potential increase of the number of nodes by a factor 2.
+In the case that one goes from turn-based to position-based Muller games, one doubles up each node: Instead of the node v one uses a node (Anke, v), when it is Anke's turn to move, and a node (Boris, v), when it is Boris' turn to move; the nodes (Anke, v) and (Boris, v) in the new game have the same values or colours as v in the old game.
 For the other direction, each node w receives a prenode w' with exactly one outgoing edge from w' to w.
-Now, for each edge (v, w) from the original game, if the same player moves at v and at w in the original game, then one puts the edge (v, w')into the new game, else one puts the edge (v, w) into the new game.
+Now, for each edge (v, w) from the original game, if the same player moves at v and at w in the original game, then one puts the edge (v, w') into the new game, else one puts the edge (v, w) into the new game.
 The rationale behind this is that the longer path v - w' - w has even length in the case that the players moving at v and w should be the same for alternating moves.
 Furthermore, if Anke moves at the original starting node s, then s is also the starting node of the new game, else s' is the starting node of the new game.
-Again, the nodes w and w' in the new game have the same colours or value as the node w in the old game.
+Again, the nodes w and w' in the new game have the same value or colour as the node w in the old game.

-Parity games are a natural class of games which are not only interesting in their own right, but which are also connected to fundamental notions like $\mu$ -calculus, modal logics, tree automata and Muller games [3,6,7,14,27,28,38,57,61,62,63].
-Faster algorithms for solving parity games could be used to improve the algorithms deciding the theory of certain tree automatic structures [23,24,47] and to employ them to understand better these structures.
+Parity games are a natural class of games which are not only interesting in their own right, but which are also connected to fundamental notions like $\mu$ -calculus, modal logics, tree automata and Muller games [3,6,7,17,28,30,46,66,70,71,73,74].
+Faster algorithms for solving parity games could be used to improve the algorithms deciding the theory of certain tree automatic structures [33,34,55] and to employ them to understand better these structures.